 Some studies show that some mouthwashes can benefit oral health.
 For example, a review found that a mouthwash containing chlorhexidine, an antibacterial ingredient, helps control plaque and gangrene.
 According to the meta-analysis, mouthwashes are also effective, along with some essential oils.

 People should ask their dentist which is the best mouthwash for their teeth.
 Mouthwash cannot be a substitute for flossing & brushing, but it can complement these approaches.
 Mouthwashes that help with odor and dental problems are available online.
-It’s the best tips for healthy teeth practicing on a daily basis.
+It’s the best tip for healthy teeth practicing on a daily basis.

 Avoid Food Have Lots Of Sugar

 The use of sugar can cause sores.
-Studies continue to highlight the important role of sugar in the negative effects of dental health.
+Studies continue to highlight the important role of sugar in the negative effects on dental health.
 Common offenders include candy and sweets, but many processed foods also contain extra sugar.

 The WHO recommends that people keep their sugar intake to less than 10% of their daily calories.
 A systematic review concluded that reducing it to 5% would further reduce the risk of cavities and other dental problems.